chibiboba/JS-202/My Notes/Cheet Sheet.md

 CSS selectors can get out of control if they are not carefully maintained.
 They can easily become too long and too location specific.

-The longer a selector is and the more prequalifiers it includes, the higher specificity it will contain.
+- The longer a selector is and the more prequalifies it includes, the higher specificity it will contain.
 And the higher the specificity the more likely a selector is to break the CSS cascade and cause undesirable issues.

-Also in line with keeping the specificity of our selectors as low as possible, let’s not use IDs within our selectors.
+- Also in line with keeping the specificity of our selectors as low as possible, let’s not use IDs within our selectors.
 IDs are overly specific, quickly raise the specificity of a selector, and quite often break the cascade within our CSS files.
 The cons far outweigh the pros with IDs, and we are wise to avoid them.

-Let’s use shorter and primarily direct selectors.
+- Let’s use shorter and primarily direct selectors.
 Nest them only two to three levels deep, and remove as many location-based qualifying selectors as possible.

 Bad Code